robin-raymond/zax.io/arrays.md

 ## Arrays

-Zax arrays are single dimensional.
+Zax arrays are multi dimensional.
 Arrays can be of a fixed size or they can be a dynamic size.
-All arrays have an implicit `length` variable to indicate their current size.
+All array dimensions have an implicit `length` mutator to indicate their current size.
 Arrays are zero based.
 Once arrays are allocated they cannot be resized but their contents can be replaced.

 ````zax
 randomNumber : (result : Integer)() = {